-In eLearning this term usually refers to exercises which involve at least 2 people who are asked to complete interactive tasks facilitated by a computer program.
-As the names suggests this normally involves the people involved being invited to perform roles e.g. Customer and Assistant being a natural one.
+In eLearning, this term usually refers to exercises which involve at least 2 people who are asked to complete interactive tasks, facilitated by a computer program.
+As the names suggest, this normally involves the people involved being invited to perform roles, with Customer and Assistant being a typical example.
 It is a natural extension of the scenario paradigm and can fit well with system simulations.
-We talk more about roleplay here.
+We talk more about roleplay on a blog post here.

 If learners are able to access and use education and training materials at a time that suits their schedules and preferences, this is known as self-placed learning.
 Without the traditional classroom timetable, learning is open to those with other commitments, such as paid employment or childcare responsibilities.